iCliniq Logo

 What Is the Impact of Exercise on Multiple Sclerosis Patients’ Mental Health?

-Exercise is very important for mental health, particularly for people with MS who are more prone to stress, anxiety, and depression.
-Frequent exercise releases endorphins, the body's natural mood enhancers, which offer a natural outlet for stress alleviation and emotional management.
+Exercise is vital for mental health, particularly for people with MS who are more prone to stress, anxiety, and depression.
+Frequent exercise releases endorphins, the body's natural mood enhancers, providing a natural outlet for stress relief and emotional management.
 Exercise also helps patients develop long-term mental resilience and coping mechanisms because it gives them a sense of empowerment and success when they establish and meet fitness objectives.
 This increases self-efficacy and confidence in handling the condition's problems.
-Exercise with others, such as taking part in sports or group classes, offers beneficial chances for social connection and helps fight the feelings of loneliness and isolation that people with MS frequently feel.

 Conclusion: